simonesan-afk/CV-Praetorian-Guard/README.md

 If someone uses this tool to screen, rank, or make hiring decisions:

-- ✅ You are not responsible for their misuse
+- ✅ We are not responsible for their misuse
 - ✅ PRAETOR was designed for self-assessment only (documented here)
 - ✅ They bear full responsibility for their actions
 - ✅ The creator accepts zero liability for misuse